Tennessee State Route 12

-State Route 12 (SR 12) is a highway from Davidson County, Tennessee to Montgomery County, Tennessee.
+State Route 12 (SR 12) is a state highway that runs from Davidson County, Tennessee, to Montgomery County, Tennessee.

 Route description

 Davidson County

 SR 12 begins in downtown Nashville at an intersection with US 31/US 41/US 431/US 41A/SR 6/SR 11, concurrent with US 41A as its unsigned companion route.
 They go north and have an interchange with I-65.
 They then curve to the east and start paralleling the Cumberland River before they cross it.
 US 41A/SR 12 then enter Nashville's northern suburbs before they separate at a y-intersection where child route SR 112 begins and US 41A follows SR 112.
 SR 12 becomes signed as a primary highway and turns west, coming to an interchange with SR 155 (Briley Parkway).
 It continues east and then leaves Nashville.
 SR 12 then passes through the mountains of the Highland Rim before exiting it and Davidson County and entering Cheatham County.